baoqger/chrisbao/source/_posts/understand-http1-1-persitent-connection-golang-part2.md

 const DefaultMaxIdleConnsPerHost = 2
 ```

-`Transport` is type of `RoundTripper`, which is an interface representing the ability to execute a single HTTP transaction, obtaining the Response for a given Request. `RoundTripper` is a very important structure in `net/http` package, we'll review (and analyze) the source code in next article.
+`Transport` is type of  `RoundTripper`, which is an interface representing the ability to execute a single HTTP transaction, obtaining the Response for a given Request. `RoundTripper` is a very important structure in `net/http` package, we'll review (and analyze) the source code in the next article.
 In this article, we'll not discuss the details.

 Note that there are two parameters of `Transport`:
 - **MaxIdleConns**: controls the maximum number of idle (keep-alive) connections across all hosts.